 Now we live in the same climate in which we were raised-where the same seasonal rhythm is played out, with only minor variation, year after year.
-I may no longer go sledding down the nearest hill after a winter snowfall; I may no longer dodge rain-coaxed worms on a wet sidewalk on my way to grade school; I may no longer heave my considerable bulk into the nearest pile of fallen autumn leaves-but those same bits of precipitation and drying foliage still come down from the skies at their appointed times.
+I may no longer go sledding down the nearest hill after a winter snowfall; I may no longer heave my considerable bulk into the nearest pile of fallen autumn leaves-but those same bits of precipitation and drying foliage still come down from the skies at their appointed times.